Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Constructing the Dual Vector Polynomial: Proof of Theorem

-Inspired by the previous methodology and other related prior works on super-resolution e.g., \cite{candes2014towards, heckel2016super, bendory2015super, yang2016vandermonde}, we seek to construct a 2D trigonometric vector polynomial $\fv\left(\rv\right)$ that satisfies (\ref{eq: hold assump 1}) and (\ref{eq: hold assump 2}).
+Inspired by the previous methodology and other related prior works on super-resolution, e.g., \cite{candes2014towards, heckel2016super, bendory2015super, yang2016vandermonde}, we seek to construct a 2D trigonometric vector polynomial $\fv\left(\rv\right)$ that satisfies (\ref{eq: hold assump 1}) and (\ref{eq: hold assump 2}).
 However, before going into in-depth technical details, it is essential to first highlight some crucial remarks.
-First, while (\ref{eq: tang poly}) is obtained by solving a weighted least energy minimization problem as \cite{yang2016super} shows, it is impossible to generalize the least energy minimization problem to the 2D case upon using multiple proper weighting matrices due to nature of the problem formulation.
+First, while (\ref{eq: tang poly}) is obtained by solving a weighted least energy minimization problem, it is impossible to generalize this problem to the 2D case upon using multiple proper weighting matrices due to nature of the problem formulation.
 Second, since the 2D dual vector polynomial, the interpolation functions, and the correction functions are all random, we will have to apply probabilist approaches to show that (\ref{eq: hold assump 1}) and (\ref{eq: hold assump 2}) hold true on our obtained $\fv\left(\rv\right)$.
-Third, given the specific structure of $\fv\left(\rv\right)$ as indicated by (\ref{eq: simple polynomail}), and unlike the formulation in (\ref{eq: tang poly}), we cannot merely use the derivatives of the interpolating matrix as a correction function.
+Third, given the structure of $\fv\left(\rv\right)$ in (\ref{eq: simple polynomail}), and unlike (\ref{eq: tang poly}), we cannot merely use the derivatives of the interpolating matrix as a correction function.
 This is due to the fact that the derivatives of a polynomial in the form as in (\ref{eq: simple polynomail}) do not necessarily have the structure in (\ref{eq: simple polynomail}).
-Finally, we cannot interpolate $\text{sign}\left(c_{j}\right)\hv_{j}$ using shifted versions of a single function because shifted versions of a function that represents (\ref{eq: simple polynomail}) do not necessarily have the form of (\ref{eq: simple polynomail}).
+Finally, we cannot interpolate $\text{sign}\left(c_{j}\right)\hv_{j}$ using shifted versions of a single function as shifted versions of a function that represents (\ref{eq: simple polynomail}) do not necessarily have the form of (\ref{eq: simple polynomail}).